July 25, 2017

 Easy, Quick Comfort Foods: Chicken & Noodles in a crock pot (a Grandma recipe!)

 The recipe only has 5 ingredients and you can substitute a few things if you wish.
 I make my own chicken broth but if you are the sort who purchases broth, you could get low sodium to cut back if you wish.
-Egg noodles are perfect in this dish but we only have the easily digestible Dreamfields pasta on hand - so i used rotini and tortellini.
+Egg noodles are perfect in this dish - I used rotini and tortellini.
 Lastly, I didn't want to use chicken breast, I wanted to 'up' the flavor even more by using my homemade chicken and spinach sausage so that is why my photos show chunks of spinach/chicken instead of pieces or shreds of regular chicken breasts.
 Play with the recipe if you must but don't mess with it too much.
 Adding more seasonings actually ruins it - the same as too many ruin a good homemade chicken soup.

 Chicken & Noodles in the Crock Pot